felipebravom/AffectiveTweets/docs/examples.md

 The package can be used from the Weka GUI or the command line.

+Note: The following examples work with the newest version of the package.

 ## GUI

 Run WEKA and open the Explorer: